Determine whether system is stable

 models with a finite number of poles.

-Create an array of SISO transfer function models with poles varying from 2 to -2.
+Create an array of SISO transfer function models with poles varying from -2 to 2.
+To do so, first initialize an array of dimension

 Examine the stability of the model array.